Ringmadat22/Ringmadat22/README.md

 - 🌱 I’m currently learning **Python**

-- 👯 I’m looking to collaborate on FrontEnd Development
+- 👯 I’m looking to collaborate on FrontEnd Development and backend

 - 🤝 I’m looking for help with **Majorly backend**